 Reserve BI Engine capacity

 When you use BigQuery BI Engine, your charges are based on the BI Engine capacity you purchased for your project.
 Reservations are charged per Gb/hour, priced per region according to on-demand pricing.
-If you have flat-rate commitment, you will be eligible for discount of up to 100% based on active commitment.
-For details see flat-rate pricing.
+If you have a capacity-based commitment, you will be eligible for discount of up to 100% based on the active commitment.
+For details see capacity-based pricing.

 Create a reservation